 If your organization is claiming indirect costs and has a current federally negotiated indirect cost rate agreement, submit a copy of the agreement.
-If a subrecipient is claiming indirect costs and has a current federally negotiated indirect cost rate agreement, submit a copy of the agreement.
+Also include the indirect cost rate agreements for subrecipients claiming indirect costs.
+If you request the de minimis rate, this attachment is not required.